-The 18 to 25 Disabilities Team supports young people aged 18 to 25 who are eligible for Social Care in their adult lives.
+Previously, the 18 to 25 Disabilities Team supported young people aged 18 to 25 who are eligible for Social Care in their adult lives.

 An important function of the team is to work closely with schools and other professionals with the aim of ensuring a smooth transition from childhood to adulthood when the young person leaves the education service.

 The 18 to 25 Disabilities Team is part of the Northamptonshire Adult Social Services (NASS).